Country Stampede (music festival): Tuttle Creek State Park (1996–2018)

-During this time, a sister festival was held at the Kentucky Speedway in Sparta, Kentucky in 2003 and 2004.
+During this time, a sister festival was held at the Kentucky Speedway in Sparta, Kentucky, in 2003 and 2004.

+After the festival moved to Topeka, it was not immediately replaced; however, a 2-day red dirt music festival, Rock the Plains, was planned to be held at Tuttle Creek State Park in August 2025.

 Past performers

 Notable musical artists performing at the festival in Manhattan include: